WebComponentHelpers/Brick/README.md

 It is inspired by [lit-element]() with one big difference: it **does not include virtual-dom**.
 Have you ever tought that maybe you don't need v-dom on web-components?
-Have a look at this repo for example: [App-State and Data Binding Using DOM Events](https://github.com/WebComponentHelpers/StateElement).
+Have a look at this repo for example: [App-State and Data Binding Using Proxy](https://github.com/WebComponentHelpers/StateElement).

 # What it Does